carbon-design-system/carbon-charts/packages/svelte/README.md

 ### Event listeners

-In this example, event listeners can be attached to instance exposed via the `chart` prop.
+In this example, an event listener is attached to the `BarChartSimple` component that fires when hovering over a bar.

 ```svelte
 <script>